 The graduate programs in the Department of Mining Engineering are among the top mining engineering programs in the country.
-One of the unique feature of this program is its location in the heart of the Appalachian coalfields.
+One of the unique features of this program is its location in the heart of the Appalachian coalfields.
 The numerous local mines and processing facilities offer unparalleled opportunities for applied mining research.

 Faculty and students regularly present their research finding in national and international conferences.
 They also publish their research work in peer-reviewed journals and conference proceedings.
 Some faculty members are involved in wide-ranging state and federal safety committees.
 Guest lectures and field trips form an essential component of a graduate student education.

-The department also boasts state-of-the-art laboratories that are unique in the country.
+The Department also boasts state-of-the-art laboratories that are unique in the country.